zrcni/kubernetes-sidecar-example/README.md

 ```

 ### app
-Container with a web server that serves a page with images in it.
+Web server that serves a page with images.
 The images are served from a shared volume which is mounted at /images.

 ### sidecar
-Container with a program that downloads images and saves them to the shared volume mounted at /images.
+Downloads images and saves them to the shared volume mounted at /images.
 Images are updated every X seconds.